Audience scanning

-Audience scanning (sometimes called "crowd scanning") occurs when a laser beam is directed toward the people observing a laser show or display.
-It is usually shone into the audience, allowing it to interact with the light.
-Although this is preferred for many laser effects such as tunnels, it is potentially dangerous if the laser beam comes into contact with the audience due to the high levels of laser radiation exposed to the eyes of audience members.
+Audience scanning (sometimes called crowd scanning) is when a laser lighting display is directed towards its audience.
+Although this is preferred for many laser effects such as tunnels, it is potentially dangerous due to the high levels of laser radiation exposed to the eyes of audience members.

 Laser effects involving audience scanning are created by scanning the beam very rapidly across the audience, ensuring that the net exposure to any one eye is very small.
 Should the scanning mechanism fail, however, it is possible to expose people to laser light at levels that may produce eye injury.

 Legality and regulation

-International legislation concerning the legality of audience scanning varies greatly.
+National legislation concerning the legality of audience scanning varies greatly from country to country.
 The biggest point of contention is the method of calculating the level of exposure actually received.
-The MPE (maximum permissible exposure) is essentially the same throughout the world, mainly being around 10 milliwatts, but some countries are far more conservative in their estimations of the amount of light received by the eye.
-Audience scanning is not widely practiced in the United States, the UK, and Australia, but it is more commonly practiced in the rest of the world.
+The MPE (maximum permissible exposure) is essentially the same throughout the world, but some countries are far more conservative in their estimations of the amount of light received by the eye.
+Audience scanning is not widely practiced in the United States; it is far more accepted in the United Kingdom, despite having been stopped for a period, and in the rest of Europe.